Alabama Defective Hip Replacement Lawyer

 The metal bits were also leeching into the bloodstream causing a type of blood poisoning known as metallosis.
 Short-term symptoms of metallosis range from fatigue to headaches.
 No one is sure of the long-term effects though some studies show that metallosis can damage DNA, which can lead to serious health complications including cancer.

-Physicians advise people who have undergone hip replacement surgery who have, or think they have, a metal-on-metal implant to contact their orthopedic surgeon even if the joint appears to be functioning well to rule out metallosis.
+Physicians advise people who have undergone a metal-on-metal hip replacement surgery to contact their orthopedic surgeon even if the joint appears to be functioning well to rule out metallosis.

 These defective hip devices are manufactured by various companies, such as Johnson & Johnson and DePuy Orthopedics, among others.
 Lawsuits have been filed against the manufacturers of these defective hip implants by people who have been injured by the device.